razahtet/ThreeTriosGame/README.md

 Update #4:
 - Added a modification type "Same" where the player can modify the game mode to include where if the number of the player's card is the same as the attacking direction of the opponent's card number, the opponent's card gets flipped (the player takes it).
-- Fixed a small bug where players could not get hints when the board was different length and width.
+- Fixed a small bug where players could not get hints when the board was a different length and width.